 - Greek yogurt and apricots: Greek yogurt has tons of protein to help keep you full longer.
 Make sure to grab a container that has a low amount of sugar, though as some brands have high amounts of sugar.
 Pair the yogurt with apricots– another food that increases breast milk supply.

 - Smoothies: Smoothies are some of my favorite snacks; they work well to quell hunger and are jam-packed with good-for-you-foods.
 I use frozen berries, fresh bananas, greek yogurt, kale, and chia seeds to make mine.
-To avoid having to make these every day, I make a huge batch and freeze in four oz containers.
-Just pop a container in the fridge 24 hours before you want to eat so it has time to thaw.
 Throw in some brewer’s yeast (a known lactogen) and you’ve got a healthy snack that also increases milk supply.

 - Carrots and hummus: Carrots are another lactogenic food, so make sure to keep these in your fridge.
 Pair them with hummus for a filling snack.